Strata DDM

 As mentioned, the builtin Init.Type and Init.Expr categories are not extended using the op declaration.
 Instead one introduces new types with the type declaration and extends the expression language with new functions using the fn declaration.
 The builtin Init.Type and Init.Expr categories have some special support to simplify the creation of typed IRs in Strata.

-• Strata supports type polymorphic functions and operations and has a support for type inference that allows it to automatically infer type arguments as long as an expression argument uses that type.
+• Strata supports polymorphic functions and operations and has support for type inference that allows it to automatically infer type arguments as long as an expression argument uses that type.

 • Unlike categories, user types may contain parameters and parameters may themselves be variables.
 This allows more general functions than can be supported by operators such as a polymorphic length function over lists.

-• Types use a standardized syntax that do not require syntax definitions for each type.
+• Types use a standardized syntax that does not require syntax definitions for each type.

 • After parsing, expressions are type checked to ensure that the syntax is well formed.